LENS6/UV-Pixel-Border-Display/README.md

-# UV Pixel Border
+# Pixel UV Border

 Pixelated UV border overlay for Blender's UV Editor, with selection highlight, texel-accurate bake expansion preview, mask export, and Maya-style auto seam marking.

-**UV Pixel Border** overlays every genuinely split UV border in the UV Editor as a blocky pixel border — completely independent of seam marks, so overlapping split UVs are detected too.
+**Pixel UV Border** overlays every genuinely split UV border in the UV Editor as a blocky pixel border — completely independent of seam marks, so overlapping split UVs are detected too.
 The border keeps a constant screen-space pixel size and stays razor sharp at any zoom level.

 ## Features